wp-plugins/ecampaign/readme.txt

 = Features =

-* Apart from the plugin options and one counter, no data is stored in the wordpress database.
+* Petition signatures and all other activity/errors/exceptions logged
 * Optional CAPTCHA support using http://www.phpcaptcha.org/.
 * Email addresses, zipcodes and UK postcodes are validated.
 * Optional verification of site visitor's email address.
-* Site visitor can be required to edit message, by removing optional guidance notes, before sending.
+* Site visitor can be required to edit email message, by removing optional guidance notes, before sending.
 * When enabled, a simple test mode diverts emails from the target address to the campaign email address.
 * There is only one block of content embedded into one page and user interaction is via AJAX.
-* All available error messages are passed back to the visitor.
+* All available error messages are passed back to the visitor as well as being logged.
 * Fields can be added/removed/rearranged and size changed.
 * Appearance customizable via CSS.
 * Email addresses displayed are antispammed.
+* Log entries are paged, filtered and can be deleted.
 * I18n language translation support for server side messages.
+* Extensions to look up UK MPs and councillors.

 = Configurable Options =